Steven Meisel

 Steven Meisel (born June 5, 1954) is an American fashion photographer, who obtained popularity and critical acclaim with his work in Vogue and Vogue Italia as well as his photographs of friend Madonna in her 1992 book, Sex.
 He is now considered one of the most successful fashion photographers in the industry.

 He worked regularly for American Vogue (from the 1990s to 2000s), British Vogue (under the editorship of Edward Enninful) and Italian Vogue (from the late 1980s to 2010s).

 Early life

-Meisel was born in 1954.
+Meisel was born in New York City in 1954, to a Jewish family.
 He studied at the High School of Art and Design, where he attended different courses but, as affirmed in an interview with Ingrid Sischy for Vogue France, he finally majored in fashion illustration.

 From an early age, Meisel had a deep interest for fashion; he often preferred to sketch models while looking at fashion magazines rather than play with other things and soon enough attended the High School of Art and Design in New York City.
 Later, he was admitted at the Parsons School of Design, where he majored in fashion illustration and graduated.